The White Lotus season finale: That devastating ending explained

-From the first scene of The White Lotus, HBO's hit tragicomedy about entitled tourists on a tropical vacation, we knew there'd been an unexpected death, and now we finally know who died.
-While the six-part limited series ended up being less big-twist murder mystery than sinister satire of class and colonialism, viewers filled social media feeds and subreddits with detailed theories on which character didn't make it out of the idyllic Hawaiian White Lotus resort alive.
+From the very first scene of The White Lotus, HBO's summer hit about entitled tourists on a Hawaiian vacation, we knew there'd been an unexpected death, and Sunday's finale finally revealed who died.
+While the six-part limited series ended up being far less big-twist murder mystery than sinister satire of class and white privilege, viewers filled social media and subreddits with detailed theories on which character didn't make it out of the idyllic White Lotus resort alive.

-So who is in the casket being loaded onto the airplane in the first episode?
+So who is in the casket being loaded onto the plane in the first episode?
 Shut your suitcases, folks.
-We're diving in to answer whodunnit and other lingering questions from Sunday's finale of the absorbing show created, written and directed by Mike White.
+We're diving in to answer whodunnit and other lingering questions from the buzzy season 1 finale of the absorbing tragicomedy created, written and directed by Mike White.

 Beware, major spoilers rolling at you like a giant ocean wave.